Dynamsoft/barcode-reader-javascript/README.md

 /*
  * 1 means true
  * Using a percentage is easier
- * The following code ignores 25% to each side of the video stream */ settings.region.regionMeasuredByPercentage = 1;
+ * The following code shrinks the decoding region by 25% on all sides */ settings.region.regionMeasuredByPercentage = 1;
 settings.region.regionLeft = 25;